 Protecting Our Monument

 The Bangor Daily News ran a version of Aquarium President and CEO Vikki Spruill’s op-ed advocating for the protection of the Northeast Canyons and Seamounts Marine National Monument.
 It was originally published in September in The Patriot Ledger and other GateHouse Media newspapers and online.
 The public was then invited to support protections for the monument by visiting the Anderson Cabot Center website and signing a petition.
 The Aquarium’s petition exceeded expectations by drawing more than 700 signatures within days.
-The petition was sent to senior officials in the White House and Department of the Interior.

 Sea Turtle Rescue